 [37] Dante replies to the shade of the Roman poet by posing his own amazed question, which amounts to “Are you really Virgilio?”: “Or se’ tu quel Virgilio . . . ?”
 (And are you then that Vergil . . . ?
 [Inf.
 1.79]).
 In the slippage between the question posed by Virgilio, which pertains to the canto’s major plot-line of Dante’s failure, fear, and distress, and the protagonist’s digressive reply, which opens a new plot-line regarding Dante’s overpowering love for Vergil and his poetry — a love that in the moment takes precedence even over seeking refuge from the lupa and being able to climb the mountain that leads to salvation — we learn something new about this poet.
 He adores Vergil’s poetry and classical antiquity.
 We also see how Dante-poet uses dialogue to generate new plot-lines and thus diegetic complexity.
 He also uses dialogue to construct character.

-[39] This verse, “con lei ti lascerò nel mio partire” (With her at my departure I will leave thee), is signally important: it provides a benchmark that the reader can use to measure Dante’s ability to conjure real affect in real time.
+[34] This verse, “con lei ti lascerò nel mio partire” (With her at my departure I will leave thee), is signally important: it provides a benchmark that the reader can use to measure Dante’s ability to conjure real affect in real time.
 Right now, in Inferno 1, Dante-protagonist (and mirroring him the reader) pays little attention to this announcement of Virgilio’s eventual departure.
 However, when that departure occurs in Purgatorio 30, much time and textual space later, the protagonist (and in my experience as a teacher, most readers) will be distraught, experiencing Virgilio’s “partire” as a personal abandonment.
-Between Inferno 1 and Purgatorio 30, therefore, Dante-poet moves Dante-pilgrim from a poetic enthusiast who does not care that Virgilio will ultimately leave him to the man whose sorrow at his loss of his father-guide will momentarily eclipse the arrival of his original lost beloved, Beatrice.
+Between Inferno 1 and Purgatorio 30, therefore, Dante-poet convincingly and incrementally changes Dante-pilgrim from the figure we meet in Inferno 1 — a poetic enthusiast who is thrilled to meet the author of the Aeneid but does not care that Virgilio will ultimately leave him — to the man he is in Purgatorio 30: by then his sorrow at the loss of his father-guide is so great that it temporarily eclipses his joy at the arrival of his original lost beloved, Beatrice.

 [40] Let us return to the lovely interlude in which the pilgrim reacts with amazement to being in the presence of a poet whose work has been of seminal importance to him in his own poetic self-fashioning (Inf.
 1.82-87).
 We readers, too, in mimetic reflection of the pilgrim, should be amazed: the guide chosen for this quintessentially Christian quest is the great author of the Latin epic of the founding of Rome.
 Through the creation of the character of Virgilio and the storyline that he devises for him, Dante-poet engages his deep feelings about classical antiquity, a major theme of this poem.

-[41] Dante’s feelings about classical culture are authentic and conflictual, not in any way ironic.
+[36] Dante’s feelings about classical culture are authentic and conflictual, not at all ironic.
+Lack of irony is indeed what the poet dramatizes in the pilgrim’s explosive and emotional and deflecting response to Virgilio’s initial questions about his failure to climb the mountain: “Or se’ tu quel Virgilio . . . ?”
+(Inf.
+1.79).
 Dante’s adoration of classical culture is real: in historiographic terms, Dante’s veneration of classical culture certainly qualifies as an early form of humanism, as will be discussed in the Commento on Inferno 4.
 But, if Dante’s veneration of classical culture is real, so too is his concern about the non-Christianity of that culture.
 It is typical of Dante to present us with a paradoxical and challenging both/and, rather than with a simplistic either/or.

 [42] Thus, Dante has his character Virgilio announce that he lived “in the time of the false and lying gods” (“nel tempo de li dèi falsi e bugiardi” [Inf.
 1.72]), but he also makes clear his “great love” for the Roman poet: “O de li altri poeti onore e lume / vagliami ’l lungo studio e ’l grande amore / che m’ha fatto cercar lo tuo volume” (O light and honor of all other poets, / may my long study and the intense love / that made me search your volume serve me now [Inf.
 1.82-84]).
 Both statements reflect genuine belief and genuine feeling: Dante does indeed consider Vergil to have lived in a time of false deities, and at the same time he does truly love and honor Vergil’s poetry.
 Dante’s love for the poet Vergil, which takes poetic form as the protagonist’s love for the character Virgilio, structures conflict and tension into the Commedia.
 In retrospect we understand that this conflict and tension are already present in the first canto.